teambit/docs/docs/getting-started/06-add-components.md

 title: Create/Add Components
 ---

 A Bit component is a JavaScript module that is completely independent and context-agnostic.
 It can "travel freely" from your local environment to a remote Bit scope and to other repositories.
-Each Bit component "carries" with it all the information it needs to function as an isolated building block: its code, history, documentation and its different configurations.
+Each Bit component "carries" with it all the information it needs to function as an isolated building block: its code, history, documentation and its various configurations.

-A Bit component can be consumed either as a mutable component, to be developed in a Bit workspace, or as a standard node package.
+A Bit component can be consumed either as a mutable component, to be worked on in a Bit workspace, or as a standard node package dependency - we'll cover the options in detail [later](/docs/getting-started/import-install-components).

 > The word “component” is ascribable to any independent feature, whether it is a simple UI primitive, a piece of logic, a data-connected component, or even a full page.